Folsom Sexual Assault Allegedly Linked To Man Who Falsely Claimed To Be Victim Of Racially-Motivated Attack

 FOLSOM (CBS13) — Police say a man who falsely claimed to be the victim of a racially-motivated attack is accused of sexually assaulting a woman hours before filing the false report.

 In the early hours of Jan.
 9, Romey Kang called 911 and reported being a victim of a violent assault and robbery in the area of Scott Street and Canal Street.
-He later claimed he had been a victim of a racially-motivated assault by several men.RELATED: Rush Limbaugh, Talk Radio Icon Who Got His Start In Sacramento, Dead At 70
+He later claimed he had been a victim of a racially-motivated assault by several men.RELATED: CA Bill Would Make Political Affiliation A Protected Class

 While investigating the claims, Folsom police determined his claims were baseless and found video evidence that Kang, 25, injured himself in a self-induced fall.